Natsgol/CBM-privacy-policy/index.md

 # Privacy Policy for Colorfly: Coloring Book Maker

-Last updated: [DATE]
+Last updated: 12/1/25

 This Privacy Policy describes how **Colorfly: Coloring Book Maker** (“the App”) handles your data.
-This policy also applies to other apps published by [Your Name / ModelSide LLC] unless stated otherwise.
+This policy also applies to other apps published by [ModelSide LLC] unless stated otherwise.

 ## Information We Collect